Mrgoat-hellking/fcj-workshop-template/content/7-Feedback/_index.md

 ### Additional Questions
 - What did you find **most satisfying** during your internship?
-- Being guided by mentors and shown what to do and what to improve.
+    * Being guided by mentors and shown what to do and what to improve.
 - What do you think the company **should improve** for future interns?
-- Nothing
+    * Nothing
 - If recommending to a friend, would you **suggest they intern here**?
 Why or why not?
-- Yes, because the FCJ program here is very good and beneficial for the future.
+    * Yes, because the FCJ program here is very good and beneficial for the future.

 ---

 ### Suggestions & Expectations
 - Do you have any suggestions to improve the internship experience?
-- I hope AWS will allow more frequent access to the office.
+   * I hope AWS will allow more frequent access to the office.
 - Would you like to continue this program in the future?
-- Yes, because AWS is a large company and offers many opportunities to participate in labor markets related to AWS
+   * Yes, because AWS is a large company and offers many opportunities to participate in labor markets related to AWS
-- Any other comments (free sharing):